 So it’s clear this website is not a reliable source of information.

-A Defense of the Two False Claims RationalWiki Makes About Me
+A Defense of the False Claims RationalWiki Makes About Me

-The article on their site claims I’m a fraudster and a false scientist (pseudoscientist).
-Before getting into these bogus claims, let me first provide you with an honest overview of myself.
+The article on their site claims I’m a false scientist (pseudoscientist).
+Before getting into these bogus claim, let me first provide you with an honest overview of myself.

 I grew up pretty poor, and I dropped out of college to begin earning money to support myself.
 Academia was too slow for my ADD-ish mind anyway.
 I hack problems.
 And you don’t do that by copying what others are doing.
 I found my way into business, which I had no formal training in other than my strong ability and desire to hack problems.
 I built a company from the ground up that is now worth several hundred million dollars and that now works with and supplies to customers such as Walmart, Costco and Whole Foods.